cs181f/project2/Persisted_Objects.md

 Persisted Objects
 ==========================

 Only one type of object is persisted in the Database: a Build object.

-We will use MongoDB as our database because it allows easy storage of non-relational object types and embedded objects.
+As we mention in the component analysis, the Build object is best visualized in a non-relational format, so we'll use MongoDB to persist it with embedded object like `repository` and `author`.

 # Build